mosTavassoli/RunTogether-UX/M4/milestone4.md

 | 7      | 5                            | 1                 | 2                     | 0.75            |
 | 8      | 6                            | 0                 | 0                     | 1.0             |

+Analyzing the measures computed on the tasks, we discovered that some tasks are more difficult than others to the user.
+Tasks with an Error-Free Rate > 0.5 can be consider easy for the user to do.
+The only most difficult Task was T4 and T7 related to the finding and filtering the groups.

 ### SUS Results

 | SUS question | User 1 | User 2 | User 3 | User 4 | User 5 | User 6 |